rflume/Terraform-with-AWS-Provisioner-and-Ansible-Provider-for-Gitlab-CI/README.md

 # Terraform with AWS Provider and Ansible Provisioner for Gitlab CI

 **Important Note: Terraform 0.12 has been officially released!
-However, due to the required efforts to upgrade from v0.11 to v0.12, the tag `latest` will for the first remain using v0.11!
-I recommend using a specified image tag instead of `latest` to ensure to always use the Terraform version you need!**
+However, due to the required efforts to upgrade from v0.11 to v0.12, the tag `latest` will for the first remain being based on v0.11!
+I recommend using a specified image tag instead of `latest` to ensure to always use the Terraform version you need!
+To use Terraform v0.12, please use the tag `tf-0.12.XX`.
+Note that the v0.12 image is yet untested, so please file an issue if you encounter any bugs!**

 This Docker images is based on the official `hashicorp/terraform:0.11.14` Terraform image and extends it with the [Terraform AWS Provider](https://github.com/terraform-providers/terraform-provider-aws/releases) and [Ansible Provisioner by radekg](https://github.com/radekg/terraform-provisioner-ansible).